 “These patents validate our commitment to innovations that elevate both user and audience experience, and which solve ongoing problems for our customers,” says James Lamb, President of Point Source Audio.
 “And there’s more to come with a patent pending for our CO2-8WL dual microphone.
 It’s the world’s first self-contained redundant dual element mic that makes switching to a backup microphone seamless and discreet.”

-The company also reports that its Embrace Earmount solution has already been used in many performances including by Grammy Award-winning violinist Joshua Bell, the San Francisco Opera, Alley Theatre, and numerous other performing art venues throughout the country.
+The company also reports that its Embrace Earmount solution has already been used in many performances including by Grammy Award-winning violinist Joshua Bell, the San Francisco Opera, Alley Theater, and numerous other performing art venues throughout the country.

 In the past, concealing headworn microphones usually required hand assembly using sharp tools, tape, wire, plastic, and other materials.
 “The process of creating an ear rig is very time-consuming and requires a dedicated skill set that is not always available on production teams,” explains PSA’s vice president of marketing, Yvonne Ho.
 “We designed Embrace as a commercial mic’ing solution to be accessible by all in the audio and arts community.”